 Karawatha Forest Discovery Centre, Karawatha

-After the kids climb and splash about the nature-based play area, check out the interactive displays inside the Karawatha Forest Discovery Centre, or explore one of the discovery trails.
+After the kids climb and splash about the nature-based play area at Karawatha Forest Discovery Centre, check out one of the discovery trails.

 Svoboda Park, Kuraby